Animal cognition: Consciousness

 The sense in which animals can be said to have self-consciousness or a self-concept has been hotly debated.
 The best known research technique in this area is the mirror test devised by Gordon G. Gallup, in which an animal's skin is marked in some way while it is asleep or sedated, and it is then allowed to see its reflection in a mirror; if the animal spontaneously directs grooming behavior towards the mark, that is taken as an indication that it is aware of itself.
 Self-awareness, by this criterion, has been reported for chimpanzees and also for other great apes, the European magpie, some cetaceans and an Asian elephant, but not for monkeys.
 The mirror test has been criticized by researchers because it is entirely focused on vision, the primary sense in humans, while other species rely more heavily on other senses such as the sense of smell in dogs.
-Though generally dismissed in the paleontology community, Mark McMenamin published in the 21st Century Science & Technology that fossils from several dead Ichthyosaurs is evidence of an intelligent Triassic cephalopod creating a primitive self-portrait.

 It has been suggested that metacognition in some animals provides some evidence for cognitive self-awareness.
 The great apes, dolphins, and rhesus monkeys have demonstrated the ability to monitor their own mental states and use an "I don't know" response to avoid answering difficult questions.
 Unlike the mirror test, which reveals awareness of the condition of one's own body, this uncertainty monitoring is thought to reveal awareness of one's internal mental state.
 A 2007 study has provided some evidence for metacognition in rats, although this interpretation has been questioned.
 These species might also be aware of the strength of their memories.

 Some researchers propose that animal calls and other vocal behaviors provide evidence of consciousness.
 This idea arose from research on children's crib talk by Weir (1962) and in investigations of early speech in children by Greenfield and others (1976).
 Some such research has been done with a macaw (see Arielle).

 In July, 2012 during the "Consciousness in Human and Nonhuman Animals" conference in Cambridge a group of scientists announced and signed a declaration with the following conclusions: